CodeverDotDev/bookmarks/tagged/angular.md

 #### [Two-way Data Binding in Angular by thoughtram](https://blog.thoughtram.io/angular/2016/10/13/two-way-data-binding-in-angular-2.html)
 _<sup>https://blog.thoughtram.io/angular/2016/10/13/two-way-data-binding-in-angular-2.html</sup>_

 Two-way data binding was one of the main selling points of AngularJS.
 Since Angular, we can build directives that implement two-way data binding.
-This article explains how!
+This article explains very clear the “Banana in a box”...
 * :calendar: **published on**: 2016-12-18
 * **tags**: [angular](../tagged/angular.md)
 ---